Assessing changes occurring in our oceans is my main research interest. My focus is on aquaculture, oil and gas decommissioning and marine renewables.

 The Loch Linnhe Artificial Reef: a seven year project to design, licence and construct Europe’s largest artificial reef.
 This project, with partners Foster Yeoman Limited (now Aggregate Industries Limited) was completed in 2005 and continues to support research into the interactions between marine structures and the sea and seabed.

-Marine Science BSc: Module leader and lecturer for year 2 'Statistics and Experimental Design'
+Marine Science BSc: Module leader and lecturer for year 2 'Data Science'